EVERSE-ResearchSoftware/RSQKit/pages/tasks/creating_good_readme.md

 #### License

-Software without a license cannot be reused in other applications.
+Software without a license cannot legally be reused in other applications.
 While having a [license file](https://everse.software/RSQKit/licensing_software) is a common practice in code repositories, you may also add this information explicitly as a section of your README file.
 For more information, see [our guidelines](https://everse.software/RSQKit/licensing_software) on how to select an appropriate license.

 #### Automated extraction of metadata from README

-{% tool "somef" %} is a [tool to automatically extract information (metadata) from README files][somef-paper].
+{% tool "somef" %} is a [tool to automatically extract information (metadata) from README files](https://ieeexplore.ieee.org/document/9006447/).
 It is not an assessment tool for README files, but can be used for detecting missing parts of a README file.

 ## Further Reading

+- **[Guidelines for creating a README file](https://data.4tu.nl/s/documents/Guidelines_for_creating_a_README_file.pdf)** A concise, practical checklist for structuring a README, written specifically with research data and software in mind.
+Use it as a quick reference once you already know what each section should contain.

 - **[Record of a specific analysis](https://rsspdc.org/checklists/rsspdc-specific-record.html#documentation)** This Research Software Sharing, Publication, & Distribution Checklists (RSSPDC) documentation checklist complements this page's narrative guidance with a graduated self-assessment tool — its Bronze-through-Platinum tiers let you check your README against concrete criteria, with particular emphasis on reproducibility and verifiability that is especially relevant for analysis code underpinning published results.

 - **[README.md: History and Components](https://medium.com/@NSomar/readme-md-history-and-components-a365aff07f10)** This article traces the origins of the README convention and systematically breaks down its key structural components, giving readers a concise mental model of both why READMEs exist and what belongs in them.
 That historical and structural grounding complements RSQKit's task-oriented guidance by helping readers understand the reasoning behind README best practices.

+## AI Disclosure

+This work was produced with the assistance of Claude Sonnet 4.6, under the strict editorial control and factual verification of the human author.

 {% assign child_pages = page.child_pages | join: ', ' %}
 {% if child_pages != null and child_pages != '' %}